hemidactylus/ubq2/README.md

 - Javascript+D3
     * How to iterate bindings to keyup with a loop in counter editor

+    * Color of curves on css for the daily usages
+    * Make the points into a line plot
+    * Add a timescale choice

 - A multi-field primary key e.g. for the 'stat_userusagedays' table.

 *******